First Time With Us?

 COVID-19 Safety Measures

-We will adapt our policies and procedures as circumstances change.
+We continue to adapt our policies and procedures as circumstances change.
 The following is a detailed but not exhaustive list of our current procedures.

 General Clinic Procedures